xul-io/xul-io/README.md

 ### Hi there 👋

-- 🔭 I’m Computer Science student
+- 🔭 I’m Computer Science student from Brazil
 - 🐍 Currently learning Python
 - 📅 19 years old
 - 🌎 Fluent in Portuguese and English